matyalatte/tuw/docs/README.md

 -   `SimpleCommandRunner*-Windows*.zip` is for Windows (7 or later).
 -   `SimpleCommandRunner*-macOS*.tar.bz2` is for macOS (10.9 or later).
--   `SimpleCommandRunner*-Linux*.tar.bz2` is for Ubuntu (20.04 or later).
+-   `SimpleCommandRunner*-Linux*.tar.bz2` is for Linux.

-> Linux build only supports Ubuntu due to the glibc dependences.
+> Linux builds only support distributions that use glibc.

-> [Build the executable](./Building.md) by yourself if you want to use it on unsupported devices.
+> [Build the executable](./Building.md) by yourself if you want to use it on unsupported distros.

 ## Examples